 Advocates of tail docking claim that it does not cause pain or discomfort, as the nervous system of puppies is not fully developed.
 This is not the case; the basic nervous system of a dog is fully developed at birth.
-Evidence indicates that puppies have similar, if not increased, sensitivity to pain as adult dogs.
+Evidence indicates that puppies have similar sensitivity to pain as adult dogs.
 Docking a puppy's tail involves cutting through muscles, tendons, up to seven pairs of highly sensitive nerves and severing bone and cartilage connections.
 Tail docking is usually carried out without any anaesthesia or analgesia (pain relief).
 Puppies give repeated intense shrieking vocalisations the moment the tail is cut off and during stitching of the wound, indicating that they experience substantial pain.
 Inflammation and damage to the tissues also cause ongoing pain while the wound heals.
 There is also the risk of infection or other complications associated with this unnecessary surgery.

 Tail docking can also cause unnecessary and avoidable long term chronic pain and distress to the dog.
 For example, when a chronic neuroma forms at the amputation site.
 Neuromas are often very painful.

 The dog’s tail serves a critically important role in canine social behaviour.
 The tail is a major communication tool between dogs.
 The tail’s position and movement can indicate friendliness, a desire to play, submission or a warning signal, among many other messages.
 Thus the tail also serves as a protective mechanism for dogs, part of the various strategies employed by dogs to communicate with one another; establish boundaries and to avert aggressive encounters.

 The tail also communicates important messages to humans during human-dog interactions.
 The action of the tail can help humans to interpret a dog’s body language and to determine what sort of interaction is appropriate for a particular dog.
 Thus the tail plays an important role in public health and safety.